Maryland Mayor makes mark on East Africa

 U.S. Army Capt.
-Jake Day, information operations deputy director and special technical operations chief, Combined Joint Task Force – Horn of Africa (CJTF-HOA), poses for a photo at Camp Lemonnier, Djibouti, Oct.
-28, 2020.
+Jake Day, information operations deputy director and special technical operations chief, Combined Joint Task Force – Horn of Africa (CJTF-HOA), poses for a photo in Djibouti, Africa, Oct.
+29, 2020.
 In his civilian capacity, Day serves, as Mayor of Salisbury, Maryland.
 Day is one of only three full-time mayors to have deployed in support of the Global War on Terrorism.
 (U.S. Air Force photo by Tech.
 Sgt.
 Dana J. Cable)

 |Date Taken: